PhpGt/StyleGuide/data-structures/associative-arrays.md

 Not all types of collection should be both an `ArrayAccess` and an `Iterator`.
 For example, imagine a class that represents a large dataset from a database.
 It may make sense to only implement the `Iterator` functions, so the data can be streamed rather than all loaded into memory at once.

-## Data structures representing individual items should be property-accessible
+## Data structures representing individual items should use getter functions

-When designing your own data structures, if an object represents a single item, its data attributes should be accessed via properties, rather than as an array-like object.
+When designing your own data structures, if an object represents a single item, its data attributes should be accessed via getter functions, rather than as an array-like object, or public properties where acceptable.

-It is recommended to use [magic methods][magic-methods] to provide access to an object's internal data, rather than exposing properties directly.
+Public properties should be used sparingly, and when they are needed it is recommended to consider [magic methods][magic-methods] to provide access to an object's internal data, rather than exposing properties directly.
 This allows for exposing read-only properties as well as improving maintainability when code is refactored in the future.

 ## Associative arrays should only be used for simple key-value-pairs